 Commission rebates are legal in 40 states, and the US Department of Justice supports making rebates legal in all 10 remaining states.

 In fact, the Department of Justice actively investigates any organization that tries to regulate real estate commissions.
-The DOJ is also leading a broad effort to educate states about the benefits of competitive real estate commissions in an effort to legalize rebates in all 50 states.
+The DOJ is also leading a broad effort to educate states about the benefits of competitive real estate commissions to legalize rebates in all 50 states.

 If you’re wondering if a commission rebate is taxed as regular income, we have good news for you: they aren’t